 Development of an ongoing program of research, productivity in research, as well as evidence of the beginning of national recognition in scholarship are hallmarks for tenure and promotion to Associate Professor.
-This is accomplished through the development of a focal area of research expertise, presentation and publication of work in national forums, etc. The record should demonstrate research of high quality and impact.
+This is accomplished through the development of a focal area of research expertise, presentations, and publications of work in national forums, etc. The record should demonstrate research of high-quality and impact.

 Excellence in research requires evidence that the candidate has developed a program of research and that the candidate's research is on a clear trajectory leading to national impact and recognition.
 The judgment of whether this trajectory is present is complex and cannot be communicated as a simple number of publications.
 While it is encouraged to collaborate with others on research, it is expected that each candidate will have programmatic research in a focal area.
 Major research products to be evaluated include journal articles, scholarly books, scholarly book chapters, and presentations.
 Typically, articles that appear in peer-reviewed journals and scholarly books will be weighted substantially more than book chapters.
 In a like manner, conference presentations will be weighted substantially less than book chapters.
-Textbooks will normally be considered as evidence of teaching effectiveness rather than as evidence of scholarship unless they are high-quality graduate texts.
-Normally, the recognition of a national scholarly reputation is through the publication of researchbased papers in recognized peer reviewed scientific journals.
+Textbooks will normally be considered as evidence of teaching effectiveness Typically, the recognition of a national scholarly reputation is through the publication of research-based papers in recognized peer-reviewed scientific journals.
 Although submissions are an indication of research effort, it is understood that "in press" and published products are necessary.
 Each of the products must be evaluated in terms of the quality of the work and its impact.
 Moreover, a candidate's entire research career will be considered in the evaluation process, but the primary focus of the evaluation will be on research published while at the University of Central Florida.

 External funding is an important factor in promotion.
-Although any source of external financial support (e.g., recruiting internship sites for students, securing money for speakers series) helps the operation of the department and its programs, external funding from competitive external sources such as NSF, NIH, and DOD adds prestige to the institution, the department, and the researcher.
-External research funding includes local, state, and private foundation grants.
-It is expected that candidates for promotion to Associate Professor participate in the writing of external contract or grant proposals and that they will be the recipient of external research funding.
-However, it is understood that some areas of research have few funding opportunities and this should be taken into consideration in promotion decisions.
-Finally, while external funding from competitive sources represents highly valued scholarly activity and is an indicator of scholarship excellence, it is expected in addition to, but not in place of, peer reviewed publications.
+Although any source of external financial support helps the operation of the department and its programs, external funding from competitive external sources such as NSF, NIH, and DOD adds prestige to the institution, the department, and the researcher.
+External research funding includes local, state, private foundation, and industry grants.
+It is expected that candidates for promotion to Associate Professor participate as an intellectual leader in the writing of competitive external contract or grant proposals to support the candidate's specialty research area.
+It is the responsibility of the candidate to demonstrate their intellectual contributions toward grant submissions and, in cases where external funding has not been awarded, competitiveness toward funding awards.
+However, it is understood that some areas of research have few funding opportunities, and this should be taken into consideration in promotion decisions.
+Finally, while external funding from competitive sources represents highly valued scholarly activity and is an indicator of scholarship excellence, it is expected in addition to, but not in place of, peer-reviewed publications.